sklppr/memstore/README.md

 # => a
 ```

-`get` is used to look up multiple items by their key.
-It returns an array of items with `nil` where there is no item for a key.
+Multiple items can be retrieved using `get`, which always returns an array:

 ```ruby
 store.get(1)